 Luxury travelers should plan to stay at the historic 5-star Grand Bretagne.
 Built in 1874 and centrally located across from Athens’ Parliament, it is where all the visiting world leaders stay.
 Rooms have marble bathrooms and some have balconies facing the Acropolis and the daily changing of the guard at the Parliament.
 Their Roof Garden Restaurant offers sweeping views of the Acropolis and the all marble Panathenaic Stadium built for the 1896 Athens Summer Olympics.

 Mid-range travelers will enjoy a comfortable stay at the centrally located The Artist Athens.
-Recently opened in 2018, rooms are modern and beds are comfortable.
-Their made to order complimentary breakfasts, like Greek omelettes and croque madames, served with gourmet coffees, fresh squeezed orange juice and croissant and bread baskets with delicious honey are absolutely divine.
+Recently opened in 2018, rooms are modern and the beds are comfortable.
+Their made to order complimentary breakfasts, like Greek omelets and croque madames, served with gourmet coffees, fresh squeezed orange juice and croissant and bread baskets with delicious honey are absolutely divine.
 Some rooms have lovely views of a 17th century Orthodox church across the street.
-It is also very close to lively tavernas in Psiri and walking distance from the Acropolis.
+It is also very close to lively tavernas in Psiri and within walking distance from the Acropolis.

 City Circus Athens is a great choice for backpackers and solo travelers on a budget.
 They offer dorm rooms and private rooms.
 Their on-site restaurant, Zampano, is a charming place to eat and caters well to vegetarians.

 Santorini is one of the most iconic destinations in Greece.
 A volcanic eruption in the 16th century BC, helped create its unique rugged landscape.
 With breathtaking views, black sand beaches and unique architecture built into the cliffs, Santorini embodies a perfectly romantic island.
 It’s best accessed via a flight from Athens or a ferry from a nearby Cyclades island.

 Don’t miss watching the sunset in Amoudi Bay in Oia.
 Be sure to get there early at around 5pm to get a nice spot as it is busy during warmer months.
 Another great city to hangout in Santorini is Thira.
 Filled with trendy restaurants, bars and amazing hotels, Thira is the perfect hangout place in Santorini.